microsoft/azure-openai-service-proxy/docs/docs/10-Introduction.md

 There are two primary use cases for the Azure OpenAI proxy service:

 1. Access to an Azure OpenAI Web `Playground-like` experience for developers to explore the Azure OpenAI chat completion using a timebound event code.
-2. The proxy service is designed to be a drop in replacement for the the most commonly used OpenAI REST APIs, access is granted using a timebound event code.
-It is compatible and interoperable with the OpenAI SDKs.
+2. Access to developer APIs is via REST endpoints and the OpenAI SDKs and LangChain.
+Access to these services is granted using a timebound event code.
 Initially, the proxy service supports the `chat completion`, `completion` and `embeddings` APIs.
-It is compatible and interoperable with the OpenAI SDKs and initial testing has been done with the Python OpenAI SDKs and LangChain.

 ## OpenAI Proxy Playground